 Job descriptions for any proposed new posts.

 Suggested strategies to avoid compulsory redundancies.

+NB: Refer to Reorganisation Process Map for full details (see HR HUB)

 The School is expected to seek professional advice and support from their traded HR provider in the formulation of the proposal.
 Where HR support is required through this process this should also be provided by the traded HR provider.